OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Defense_Mechanics.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: When someone attacks you, you have three main ways to avoid taking damage: dodging out of the way (evade), deflecting with your weapon (parry), or stopping it with your shield (block).
+The game checks these defenses in order, and only one can work per attack.
+Fighting multiple enemies makes all your defenses less effective because you can't focus on everyone at once.

 Defense mechanics in DAoC provide multiple layers of avoiding damage through evade, parry, and block.
 These defenses are checked in a specific order and are affected by factors like attacker count, weapon types, and positioning.

 ## Core Mechanics

 ### Defense Resolution Order

+**Game Rule Summary**: Your defenses are checked in a specific order when attacked.
+The first defense that works stops the attack completely - you can't stack multiple defenses on the same attack.
+This prevents defensive characters from becoming impossible to hit while still giving them strong protection.

 Defense checks occur in this exact order:
 1. **Bodyguard** (redirects attack to bodyguard)
 2. **Phase Shift** (100% miss if active)